ftrain/dumpbot/README.md

    - You need python3
    - You need Twython installed (`pip install twython`).
    - You need an API key from Twitter and a token pair.
+   - Go into that file there are many options at the top.

 5. If you want to automate, you can set up a cronjob that runs `./tweetit.py` every hour.